 - Symptoms suggestive of hand ischaemia / compartment syndrome.
 This is an emergency.
-Consider if a 999 call is required - Symptoms suggestive of a vascular complication (eg pulsatile mass in arm, symptoms of DVT)
+Consider if a 999 call is required. - Symptoms suggestive of a vascular complication (e.g. pulsatile mass in arm, symptoms of DVT)

-Urgent referral (24hr) for further clinical assessment.
+Urgent referral (24hr) for further clinical assessment

-(Either A&E or emergency GP appointment)
+(either A&E or emergency GP appointment)

-- Symptoms of nerve injury, graded 'Severe' (section 3.4) - Severe bruising, if associated with pain and loss of function - Symptoms suggestive of thrombophlebitis or cellulitis
+- Symptoms of nerve injury, assigned as 'Severe' (section 3.4) - Severe bruising, if associated with pain and loss of function - Symptoms suggestive of thrombophlebitis or cellulitis